Nameless Rumia's Wiki

 – Christopher Poole9)

-In 2001, the Something Awful forums establishes the anime subforum, “ADTRW”, that would later influence the creation of the “Raspberry Heaven” Direct Connect hub.
+In 2001, the Something Awful forums establishes the anime subforum, “ADTRW”, which later influenced the creation of the 'Raspberry Heaven' Direct Connect hub.
 At some point, users became interested in Futaba Channel (“2chan”) until non-Japanese IPs were barred from posting.
-On September 29, 2003, Poole registers “4chan.net” as an email address, but this would later lead to bigger things ahead.10)11)
+On September 29, 2003, Poole registers “4chan.net” as an email address, but this evidently lead to bigger things ahead.10)11)

 2003–2010